Rafael Jódar

-Rafael Jódar Camacho (born 17 September 2006) is a Spanish tennis player.
-He has a career-high ATP singles ranking of world No. 166 achieved on 3 November 2025.
+Rafael Jódar Camacho (/es/) (born 17 September 2006) is a Spanish professional tennis player.
+He has a career-high ATP singles ranking of world No. 11 achieved on 10 August 2026 and a doubles ranking of No. 344 achieved on 2 March 2026.
+He is currently the No. 2 Spanish player in men's singles.

-Jódar won the Junior singles title at the 2024 US Open.
+Jódar has won one ATP Tour singles title at the 2026 Grand Prix Hassan II.

-Jódar is currently attending the University of Virginia.

-Career

-2024: Juniors
+Early life

+Rafael Jódar Camacho (Note: English: Rafael Jódar IV; based on his patrilineal (Jódar) family line.) was born on 17 September 2006 in Madrid, Spain.
+On his paternal side, Jódar's family is originally from Baeza.
+Contrary to popular belief, he was not named after Rafael Nadal; his father, paternal grandfather, and great-grandfather all share the name "Rafael".
+However, he started taking tennis lessons in his early childhood, inspired by his idol Nadal; with whom he shares the nickname "Rafa".

+College

+Jódar attended the University of Virginia in 2024, before announcing his decision to pursue tennis full-time on 31 December 2025.
+He had 19 wins and just 3 losses, reaching the NCAA number four singles ranking.
+He was selected for the ATP Next Gen Accelerator, giving him wildcard spots on the Challenger Tour.

+Junior career

-In June, Jódar won an U18 grass tournament in Roehampton prior to a run in the juniors at the 2024 Wimbledon Championships that saw him became the last Spaniard in the main draw competition and included a straight sets victory over Tomasz Berkieta for the loss of only three games.
-He lost in the quarterfinals of the singles to Japanese player Naoya Honda.
-He also reached the quarterfinals of the boys doubles playing alongside compatriot Andrés Santamarta Roig before they lost to Czech pair Jan Kumstát and Jan Klimas.
+In June 2024, he won the prestigious U18 grass tournament in Roehampton, England, prior to a run at the 2024 Wimbledon Championships that saw him become the last Spaniard in the main draw competition and included a straight sets victory over fourth seed Tomasz Berkieta.
+He lost in the quarterfinals to Naoya Honda.
+He also reached the quarterfinals of the doubles category, with compatriot Andrés Santamarta Roig, where they lost to Czech pair Jan Kumstát and Jan Klimas.

-Jódar won the boys' singles title at the 2024 US Open with a win over second seed Kaylan Bigun in the quarterfinal and third seed Rei Sakamoto in the semifinal.
-He defeated Nicolai Budkov Kjaer of Norway for the title, winning the match on a third set match tiebreak.
+In September, he was crowned champion in the boys' singles category at the 2024 US Open, with impressive victories over second seed Kaylan Bigun in the quarterfinal and third seed Rei Sakamoto in the semifinal.
+He defeated first seed Nicolai Budkov Kjaer in the final.

+Later that season, Jódar qualified for the 2024 ITF Junior Finals, where he was a runner-up.
+In the final, he lost to Mees Röttgering in straight sets.